UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 working with thousands or millions of files - the processing power at your disposal.

 To begin using `grep`, first navigate to the `shell-lesson` directory if not already there.
-Then create a new directory "results":
+Then create a new directory "results."
+We'll use this later:

 ~~~
 $ mkdir results